MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/direct-update.md

     ![Upload Direct Update .zip file from the console](upload-direct-update-package.png)

-> Run the command <code>mfpdev help webupdate</code> to learn about additional command flags.
+> Run the command `mfpdev help webupdate` to learn about additional command flags.

 ## User Experience
 By default, after a Direct Update is received a dialog is displayed and the user is asked whether to begin the update process.
 After the user approves a progress bar dialog is displayed and the web resources are downloaded.
 The application is automatically reloaded after the update is complete.